ayshajaved/AI_Algorithms/1_All_Algorithms_with_examples.md

 1. The first requirement is that it should causes motion
 2. The second requirement is that it should be systematic

+## A state space is the set of all possible configurations (states) that can be reached from the initial state of a problem.
+A state space search algorithm explores these states to find a path from the initial state to a goal state.

 # Algorithm Categories and Their Types

 ## 1. Sorting Algorithms